How Growing Organisations Are Rethinking Payroll Support

 Key Takeaways:

-• Payment calculations will reflect all earnings, across all jobs.
-Employees working multiple roles will have their total gross weekly earnings considered, not just income from a single employer.
+• Payment calculations will reflect all earnings across all jobs (Effective 1 July 2027): Employees working multiple roles will have their total gross weekly earnings considered by IRD, not just income from a single employer.

-• The 1 July 2027 date applies to parental leave specifically.
-This is not the same timeline as the rest of the Bill.
-Organisations need to treat parental leave readiness as a separate workstream with its own deadline.
+• The 1 July 2027 date applies only to parental leave payment calculations: This is a separate, accelerated timeline from the rest of the Bill (and the other parental leave changes).
+Organisations need to treat payroll readiness for these IRD payment rules as a distinct workstream with an earlier deadline.

-• Employer payroll accuracy before leave begins matters.
-Because parental leave payments are calculated on actual earnings prior to leave commencing, errors in that period will directly affect what IRD pays.
-Getting pre-leave pay right is part of compliance.
+• Employer payroll accuracy before leave begins matters (Critical for 1 July 2027): Because the upcoming parental leave payments are calculated on actual earnings prior to leave commencing, errors in that period will directly affect what IRD pays.
+Getting pre-leave pay right is vital ahead of the 2027 transition.

 Payroll Software vs Managed Payroll: Which Model Fits Your Organisation’s Growth Stage?